mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 As an example, one of our awesome engineers here at Mendix wanted to try the new easy-to-use [Twitter v2 REST API](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api).

-### 6.1 Building the Twitter Client
+### 6.1 Building the Client

-Create a client module in your app that communicates with the Twitter API.
+Build a Twitter client that allows users to input a Twitter ID and communicates to the Twitter API via your [Twitter connector](#twitter-connector)

 1. Publish a contract that includes the information from the Twitter API, and import it into the Data Hub pane.
 See [Data Hub without Mendix Cloud](/data-hub/data-hub-without-mendix-cloud/) for deploying locally with Data Hub.
 2. Add a non-persistable entity for the TwitterClientInput to be able to fill in the data.